yusufm/smallfactory/smallfactory/core/v1/PLM_SPECIFICATION.md

    - Uses `rev: released` pointers; no product files edited.
 4) `sf lock finished_goods/fg_toaster_black_120v`
    - Produces a reproducible build recipe; work orders and serials reference it.

 ---

+## Scope of Applicability

+- Applies to Core v1 under `smallfactory/core/v1/`.
+- Governs CLI behavior and Web UI features backed by Core v1.
+- Defines repository structure and file formats under this spec.

+---

+## Versioning Policy (SemVer)

+- We use Semantic Versioning: MAJOR.MINOR.PATCH.
+  - MAJOR: incompatible changes to the spec or API.
+  - MINOR: backward-compatible additions.
+  - PATCH: backward-compatible fixes and internal improvements.
+- Stability gates: DRAFT → RC → PROD.
+  - While DRAFT, breaking changes are permitted.
+  - Once PROD, breaking changes require a major version bump.

+---

+## Change Management Requirements

+- Assess every change against this specification.
+- If a change modifies or conflicts with this spec:
+  - Update this file in the same PR and bump version appropriately.
+  - Provide migration notes where feasible.
+- PRs should state: "Specification compliant?
+Yes/No" and link to this file.

+---